Earlybird registration closes 6 February 2020

 In her current role, Marlene is responsible for bringing consumer-centred innovation methods to the fundraising sphere.
 In recent years she has introduced and embedded an innovation framework and methodology to the whole fundraising portfolio at Cancer Council, to revitalise legacy campaigns and discover new fundraising gems using a test-and-learn (and fail-and-learn!) approach.

 Marlene has worked in the not-for-profit sector for 20 years, specialising in events and community fundraising including flagship campaigns Daffodil Day, Relay for Life and Australia’s Biggest Morning Tea, as well as a wide range of community fundraising products.

 How the inaugural The May 50K raised a record-breaking $2.1 million for MS Research Australia

-The result was staggering.
-Over 9,200 participants registered and logged 474,575 km during May.
-When the sweat had dried, The May 50K had raised a record-breaking community fundraising income of $2.1 million.
+The inaugural event was staggeringly successful with over 9,200 participants registered.
+And when the sweat had dried, The May 50K had raised a record-breaking community fundraising income of $2.1 million.

 Co-presenter: TANJA VOSS, Community Fundraising Manager, MS Research Australia

 Tanja began her nonprofit career as the Fundraising Co-ordinator for Kiss Goodbye to MS at MS Research Australia and then Digital Communications Co-ordinator.
 She went on to take a position as Community Fundraising Executive at the National Breast Cancer Foundation, where she worked nurturing and supporting high-value fundraisers.

 With a return to MS Research Australia in 2018 as Community Fundraising Manager, Tanja led the team that conceived and launched MS Research Australia’s most successful community fundraising event in its history – The May 50K.
 Tanja was named an F&P ‘Mover and Shaker’ in 2019.